mulesoft-assets/template-sfdc2sap-product-bidirectional-sync/README.md

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in SAP, that must be made in order for all to run smoothly.
 **Failing to do so could lead to unexpected behavior of the template.**

-Before continue with the use of this Anypoint Template, you may want to check out this [Documentation Page](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP), that will teach you how to work with SAP and Anypoint Studio.
+Before continuing with the use of this Anypoint Template, you may want to check out this [Documentation Page](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP), that will teach you how to work with SAP and Anypoint Studio.

 ## Disclaimer